mirkootter/lean-mt/README.md

 > If all threads are following the same rules, we can focus our reasoning on one thread at a time.
 We have to prove that the current thread respects the rules, assuming the other threads do the same.

 This idea is formalized.
 We develop a very general type of invariant and provide tools to specify threads and reason about them.
-The provide a central soundness theorem to justify the intuition above: Given any number of threads which respects a given invariant, the whole system will respect it.
+We provide a central soundness theorem to justify the intuition above: Given any number of threads which respects a given invariant, the whole system will respect it.